 Le Monastère des Augustines is a hotel unlike any other I’ve stayed at.
-Once an Augustinian monastery in the 17th century, the classified heritage site has been masterfully converted into a wellness-oriented retreat in the centre of one of the most beautiful and historic cities in Canada.
+Once an Augustinian monastery in the 17th century, the classified heritage site has been masterfully converted into a wellness-oriented retreat in the center of one of the most beautiful and historic cities in Canada.

 The design seamlessly meshes old and new.
-Preserved heritage details like old beams, wooden doors and delightfully wonky staircases look even more stunning with bright white walls and spectacular glass addition to letting light flood into the lobby and reception area.
+Preserved heritage details like old beams, wooden doors, and delightfully wonky staircases look even more stunning with bright white walls and spectacular glass addition to letting light flood into the lobby and reception area.

 This unique hotel in the heart of Quebec City abuts the hospital, just steps from the old ramparts and the warren of historic streets by the St. Lawrence River.
 A powerful sense of calm washes over you as you explore the hotel’s long hallways, coming across quiet rooms to sit and meditate, larger spaces for wellness classes, and little bits of history captured in a living museum of artifacts throughout.

 Why Le Monastère des Augustines is a perfect wellness retreat in Quebec City